 A member of the fellowship’s first cohort in 2017, Kiskis spent that first summer as an intern at the United States Department of State in Washington, D.C., working in a variety of offices and learning more about what interested her, like penetration testing.
 Her experience interning at the U.S. consulate in Frankfurt, Germany, the next summer showed her what she’ll do as an information management specialist, a role she’ll spend the first five years of her career in.

 “I absolutely [loved] it,” she says.
 “This has opened so many doors for me, and I’ve met a lot of amazing people.”

-A transfer student, Kiskis appreciated that many School of Applied Technology faculty members were either still actively working in IT or had recently left the field, allowing them to provide expert guidance on relevant and timely topics.
+A transfer student, Kiskis appreciated that many Information Technology and Management and Cybersecurity and Forensics faculty members were either still actively working in IT or had recently left the field, allowing them to provide expert guidance on relevant and timely topics.
 Hands-on projects proved even more beneficial.